austinsasko/docker-compose-monitoring-tutorial/README.md

           - Is accessible to the internet on pma.domain.com.
 Container listens on hostname phpmyadmin and port 80 but traefik forwards all http/https traffic to the container
           - Requires Pre-authentication, using the htpasswd web auth user/pass from the initial config output AND then the username/password of the DB user you want to authenticate with
         * Customizations: NA
+    * Traefik
+        * What: Production version of a Trafeik reverse proxy container.
+This is the load balancer / service / middleware for all containers to receive traffic through
+        * How:
+          - Builds Traefik 2.5 container.
+Any docker container in the docker compose file that has a label for Traefik and has the respective configurations in the labels section (see any of the compose yml services for examples) will have its web traffic sent through Traefik.
+Traefik will automatically provision SSL certificiates since we configure Cloudflare and give it access.
+          - Is accessible via traefik.domain.com on port 443.
+          - No authentication required
+          - Has an endpoint for prometheus to scrape data from on port 5008 /metrics URI
+        * Customizations: The only customizations related to Traefik is managing container labels.
+When a service should be routed through Traefik, it should have the following labels, replacing REPLACE_ME_SERVICE_NAME with the name of the container
+        ```- traefik.enable=true
+        - traefik.http.routers.REPLACE_ME_SERVICE_NAME.rule=Host(`REPLACE_ME_EXAMPLE_SUBDOMAIN`)
+        - traefik.http.routers.REPLACE_ME_SERVICE_NAME.entrypoints=websecure
+        - traefik.http.routers.REPLACE_ME_SERVICE_NAME.tls.certresolver=dockerssl
+        - traefik.http.services.REPLACE_ME_SERVICE_NAME.loadbalancer.server.port=REPLACE_ME_DEST_CONTAINER_PORT`
+        ```
+    * Cf-Ddns
+        * What: Container used to keep Cloudflare DNS up to date, pointing the main domain's A record to this docker compose host IP
+        * How:
+          - Builds the latest oznu/cloudflare-ddns container as container `cf-ddns`.
+        * Customizations: None
+    * Cf-Companion
+        * What: Container used to keep track of all subdomains that are set up in docker-compose/traefik.
+Automatically provisions DNS records for new container domains through Cloudflare
+        * How:
+          - Builds the latest tiredofit/traefik-cloudflare-companion container as container `cf-companion`.
+        * Customizations: None

 ## Docker Compose services format (file structure order)
   ### logging: